-For more than ten years, the U.S. Department of State has helped to organize summer teacher-training programs in the United States to foster Holocaust education, in cooperation with the Association of Holocaust Organizations (AHO) in New York.
-To date, this initiative has brought over 300 teachers from thirteen countries to U.S. Holocaust-related institutions for training seminars.
+For almost two decades, the U.S. Department of State has helped to organize summer teacher training programs in the United States to foster Holocaust history education, in cooperation with the Association of Holocaust Organizations (AHO) in New York.
+To date, this initiative has brought over 350 teachers from thirteen countries to Holocaust-related institutions in the United States for training seminars.

 These teacher-training programs have been highly effective.
-Teachers were exposed to innovative methods of teaching the Holocaust, and by interacting with each other and with American participants, were able to gain new perspectives on the challenges of teaching the history of the Holocaust.
+Teachers were exposed to innovative, effective methods of teaching the history of the Holocaust, and by interacting with each other and with American participants, were able to gain new perspectives on the challenges in teaching this particular topic.

-For the summer 2018 programs, the AHO has identified several U.S. colleges and museums/AHO institutions with space for one-week programs foreign participants, including Hungarian citizens.
+For the summer 2019 teacher training programs, the AHO has identified several U.S. colleges and museums/AHO institutions with space for one-week programs foreign participants, including Hungarian citizens.
 All selected participants will receive scholarships covering all travel, lodging, and living expenses.

 The ideal applicant is a secondary school teacher (middle or high school) of social studies or literature, who is fluent in English.